Dee-6777/RedHat-tasks/Task_3/Problem_3/readme.md

     * `for i in $(cat file1.txt);do sum=$((sum+$i)) done` : For loop to generate sum of all the elements in the fle file1.txt.

-    * `echo "$sum" > output1.txt` : Stores output in the file output1.txt and if already present overwrites the file.

 ## Solution 2: (Using for loop and basic calculator(bc) )
 * Time Complexity : O(n) (linear complexity)